Of all the forms of inequality, injustice in health care is the most shocking and inhumane.

 Among black American women, perceived racism was most strongly associated with adverse birth outcomes.5

-That racism is still a systemic problem, negatively influencing health and healthcare, was described in a ...
+That racism is still a systemic problem, negatively influencing health and healthcare, was ...